Iberia Opportunities Fund I · Luxembourg RAIF · Spanish NPL

 Spanish banks sell NPL portfolios only to a restricted list of compliant buyers.
 Seven years of bilateral relationships across tier-1 sellers and leading servicers translates into exclusive, off-market deal flow.

-A rigorous, data-driven process.
-From exclusive sourcing to full resolution.
+From sourcing to full resolution.

 01

-Sourcing & appraisal
+Sourcing & portfolio appraisal

 02

-Acquisition & due diligence
+Acquisition & full due diligence

 03

-Mediation & resolution
+Mediation & borrower resolution

 04